-I do think learning about the Keto Diet, learning your macros and getting a better understanding about how you fuel your body is a good thing in the long term.
+I do think learning about the Keto Diet, learning your macros, and getting a better understanding of how you fuel your body is a good thing in the long term.

 So here’s what I would recommend: Be less concerned about “staying in ketosis” and instead concern yourself with how to find a nutritional strategy that fits YOUR life.

 If you’re adamant about going Keto, try it out for 30 days.
 If you have health concerns, discuss this with your doctor first.
 Take measurements and before and after photos, and then determine after 30 days if it works for you.
 And if it does or doesn’t, adjust and course correct.

 The worst thing to do would be to go Keto for 30 days to try to lose weight quickly, just to go back to how you were eating before.

 Instead, we want you to make permanent progress.
 So find a path that allows you to be pretty damn good, nearly all of the time.